alimness/sabbath-school-resources/src/en/aij/2026-01-pr-tg/06/07-nature-lesson.md

 ---

 {"style": {"text": {"size": "sm"}}}
-_This story is adapted from a story by the same name by Elaine Egbert, Nature in a Nutshell, copyright © 2003 Review and Herald ® Publishing Association.
-Used and adapted by permission._
+This story is adapted from a story by the same name by Elaine Egbert, _Nature in a Nutshell_, copyright © 2003 Review and Herald ® Publishing Association.
+Used and adapted by permission.